 Double-Check Your Work

 For complex calculations, it can be helpful to break the problem down into smaller, more manageable steps.
-This makes it easier to identify and correct any mistakes.
+Worth adding: this makes it easier to identify and correct any mistakes.
 Additionally, using a calculator or software tool to verify your results can provide an extra layer of assurance.
 By taking the time to double-check your work, you can minimize the risk of errors and ensure the accuracy of your calculations.

 Use Estimation to Check for Reasonableness